 Hammertoes can lead to lingering toe discomfort and even painful corns.
-If you have a hammertoe, visit the skilled podiatrists at Great Lakes Foot and Ankle Institute PC.
-The team offers comprehensive hammertoe treatments in the Chesterfield, Clinton Township, Fort Gratiot, East China Township, Shelby Township, and Rochester, Michigan, office locations.
-Book your visit online or over the phone with your closest clinic.
+If you have a hammertoe, visit the skilled podiatrists at Great Lakes Foot and Ankle Institute.
+The team offers comprehensive hammertoe treatments to help you find relief from pain.
+Book your visit online or over the phone with your nearest office.

 A hammertoe is a deformity that usually affects your second, third, or fourth toes.
 It’s caused by an imbalance in muscles and connective tissues.
 If you regularly wear tight shoes with little wiggle room in the toes, for instance, your smaller toes get scrunched up in the toe box.